Frequently Asked Questions (FAQs)

 Q: What budget documentation is required in Streamlyne?

-• All other submissions.
-Use the UNM Budget worksheet to create your budget.
+A: Access the budget template form from the OSP website as a tool for budget creation .
 Create a budget using the Budget Versions tool and enter only the budget Parameters (e.g., applicable F&A rate) and totals of direct costs, indirect costs, total costs, and cost sharing (if applicable) per budget period.
-For more information: Budget Overview
+For more information: Budget Overview.

-• ALL submissions.
-Use the Internal Attachments section to upload a budget worksheet, budget justification, and any additional documentation related to subawards, cost sharing, F&A, salary exceptions, vendor quotes, etc.
+• Use the Internal Attachments section to upload a budget worksheet, budget justification, and any additional documentation related to subawards, cost sharing, F&A, salary exceptions, vendor quotes, etc.

 Q: How do I enter a budget with a reduced F&A rate?